PoisotLab/ms_network_prediction/manuscript.md

 parasites or we can use unipartite networks where each species *appears* twice - both as a row and column species.
-For a presence/absence interaction network, the matrix is filled with 1 and 0 representing an interaction and an absence of interaction respectfully [@Dunne2006NetStr].
+For a presence/absence interaction network, the matrix is filled with 1 and 0 representing an interaction and an absence of interaction respectively [@Dunne2006NetStr].

 The representation of species interactions or interaction networks in the form of graphs and matrices is quite effective for their description and analysis.